 - It has the feature of the low cost of communication because of the usage of SOAP (Simple Object Access Protocol) over HTTP protocol.

 - Easy to deploy, integrate and is reusable.

-- Allows simple integration between different feature as a part of loose coupling feature.
+- Allows simple integration between different feature as a part of the loose coupling feature.

-Ans: UDDI is an XML-based standard in the service discovery layer of web service protocol stack.
+Answer: UDDI is an XML-based standard in the service discovery layer of web service protocol stack.
 It is used for publishing and finding web services over the web as it acts like a directory.
-Some of the features of UDDI are explained below
+Some of the features of UDDI are explained below: